 In the plains of Uzbekistan, the following types of soil are most often encountered: gray-brown, sandy, takyr, meadow-marsh and sierozem (gray soil).
 On the plateau of Ustyurt, in the low mountains of Kyzyl-Kum and at the foot of the Nurata Mountains, gray-brown soils are widespread.
-These soils contain only 0.3-1.0% of humus, there is a little vegetation [10].
+These soils contain only 0.3-1.0% of humus and hence little vegetation [10].

 In sandy plains of Kyzyl-Kum, Central Fergana, Mirzachul (Hunger Steppe) desert sandy soils are widespread, the proportion of humus is 0.3-0.6%.
-In the deserts, Takyr soils are also often observed.
+In the deserts, Takyr soils also often observed.
 They are the composition of clay rocks and contain approximately 0.5-1.0% humus.
-In places with Takyr soil, there is almost no vegetation; the surface of the soil is covered with a hard crust, strongly cracked.
+In places with Takyr soil almost no vegetation; the surface of the ground is covered by a hard crust, strongly cracked.
 Solonchaks (salt marsh) and saline soils formed in places close to groundwater table (Mirzachul, Fergana Valley, Karshi steppe, Lower Amu Darya).